neo4j/docs-cypher/test/README.md

 export NEO4J_PASSWORD='verysecret'
 pytest test-cypher.py --tb=short -rs
 ```
 where `--tb=short` will make the report for each error more succinct and to the point, and `-rs` displays info about skipped tests.
+For debugging, it can be useful to append `-s`, which will avoid pytest to buffer/suppress some output.

+## Specify files to test

 By default, all `.adoc` files in `modules/ROOT` are (recursively) gathered for testing.
 You can provide a list of comma-separated paths to be tested through the environment variable `CYPHER_TEST_PATH`.
 Paths are recursively expanded through [`glob`](https://docs.python.org/3/library/glob.html), so you can use wildcards.
 Paths are either relative to the location where you run tests, or absolute.